 Description

 The Laughing Kookaburra is the largest of the kingfisher family, but unlike most of its relatives, it is sedentary and occupies the same territories the year round.
 The Laughing Kookaburra has dark brown wing plumage and a white head and underside.
 Dark brown eye stripes run across its face and its upper bill is black.
-Its reddish-colored tail is patterned with black bars.
+Its reddish-coloured tail is patterned with black bars.

 Distribution